viirtus/queue-over-http/Readme.md

 **You want to simplify consumers balancing.**

 This project allows you to translate balancing tasks from your backend to existing L4/L7 balancers in front of consumers.
-Messages are stateless and can easily be processed by different services behind balancer.
+Messages are stateless and can easily be consumed by different services behind balancer.
 Latency from Queue-Over-Http in between of broker and consumers are extremely low!

 **You planning to use any web hooks (Slack, Jira, etc...)**